-is made up of over 100 members and aims to promote best beekeeping practice to both new and existing members.
-It is affiliated to the member body in Wales – the Welsh Beekeepers’ Association (WBKA).
+The Society is made up of members from the Swansea and Gower area as well as a very wide surrounding area .
+It aims to promote best beekeeping practice to both new and existing members.

 The Society offers education and training for both new beekeepers and people wanting to start keeping bees as well as for those with more experience.
 Our key objective is

 To provide advice, guidance, support, education and training in order to: